jmossesgeld/jmossesgeld-site/blogs/Rewriting my Payroll App - Day 3.md

 **5:50 PM**

 After testing, I realized that Redux is too much and is not necessary for a Next.js app.
 I have decided to create custom hooks instead for handling local data.

+**6:40 PM**

+I have finished implementing the useEmployees hook.
+On the next day, I will try finish constructing the employee form.